 $294,805,697

-The line "would you rather die as a good man or live as a monster" made a huge impact on cinematic history and also became widely quoted.
+The unforgettable line, "Would you rather die as a good man or live as a monster?" has left a lasting mark on cinematic history and remains one of the most quoted phrases in film.

 HorrorThriller